If you love cooking, fun, and a challenge, this free recipe and cooking game is for you!

 The rules of the game “Recipe Showdown”

-The host site (in this case my site) for a particular month sets the key ingredient/food product that participants must use.
+The host site for a particular month sets the key ingredient/food product that participants must use.
 The ingredient is given on the 1st of the month.
+(The first game will start here on January 1st)

 Any time during that month, participants make a dish with the given ingredient and publish the recipe on internet with a link to the homepage of the game (this page), and a link to the post in which ingredient is given (host site).